 The CPD is single-headed led by the Commissioner, which has under its authority an Adviser, a Secretary, five directories.

 The CPD consists of 34 employees .
 It is headed by the Commissioner.
 The commissioner is supported by the Office of the Commissioner for Protection from Discrimination (office).
 The office has its personnel and necessary equipment to support the commissioner in fulfilling the duties assigned by law.
-The Assembly decides on the pay of the commissioner, the organisational structure and the classification of pay for the employees of the Office of the Commissioner for Protection from Discrimination.
+The Assembly decides on the salary of the Commissioner, the organisational structure and the salary scale for the employees of the Office of the Commissioner for Protection from Discrimination.
 The employees of this office enjoy the status of civil servant.
 The Commissioner has his own independent budget, which is financed from the State Budget and from various donations.

 Directory of Administrative Investigation (Director + 5 inspectors): – examines complaints from persons or groups of persons who claim that they have been discriminated against or complaints from organizations that have a lawful interest to act in the name and with the written consent of individuals or groups of individuals, who claim that discrimination has occurred; – performs administrative investigations after the receipt of credible information about a violation of this law (cases initiated by the CPD); – conducts administrative procedures through investigations and inspections, verifying facts, holding public hearing session between the parties etc; – imposes administrative sanctions according to the law;- issues decisions.